 While goPuff does somewhat overlap with other on-demand delivery apps, such as Instacart, Uber Eats and Postmates, its biggest competitors are stores with strong “convenience” offerings.
 Retailers likely feeling the pressure from this type of service include 7/11, Cumberland Farms, CVS, Walgreens and Wawa.
-The goal behind creating an offering like goPuff in the first place was to make physical convenience stores obsolete.
+The goal behind creating an offering like goPuff in the first place was to make daily life easier and physical convenience stores more obsolete.

 goPuff is unique within the delivery service space as it has become the first and only offering to cut out the middleman, making it a literal “one-stop” shop.
 The supply chain factors that help contribute to this are:

 - Personally owned warehouses: Rather than acting as a service that picks up items from partner businesses, goPuff owns local facilities to house available inventory in the cities it services.
 Orders simply go directly from the warehouse to the customer, cutting down on the logistics involved.

 - Upfront inventory: Because goPuff owns physical distribution centers, it buys product inventory in bulk at wholesale price from suppliers.
 This keeps prices low and eliminates the need to rely on delivery fees for profit.
 The company also has developed a predictive algorithm that allows each location to stay on top of stock levels, reducing the risk of out of stocks and the need to substitute products.